Starcounter/Docs/docs/database-classes.md

 }
 ```

-It's possible to have constructors with parameters, although, they are never called when using `Db.Insert`.
+It's possible to have constructors with parameters, although, they are never called when using `IDatabaseContext.Insert`.
 Constructors with parameters in database classes can be useful for unit testing purposes when you want to inject dependencies or other arguments into a class.
 If you add a constructor with parameters to a database class, you also have to add a default constructor.